First Monday of every month from 2 – 5 PM

 We embrace the unique qualities of all who walk through our doors and appreciate that many visitors need to explore the Museum in different ways.
 For individuals and families who prefer a quiet, less sensory-stimulating environment we offer Low-Sensory Mondays on the first Monday afternoon of every month.
 At each event, loud gallery sounds and bright lights are turned down and attendance is limited.
 Fidget bags will be available for checkout.

-Art & Autism: Workshop
+Art & Autism: Fall Workshop

 View our social story, a visual and written narrative to support visitors before and during their visit to Plains Art Museum.
 Copies of our social story are also available at the front desk.